Danny Dunn: Background

 The stories are set in the fictional American town of Midston.
 The plots feature characters who are interested in science and mathematics.

 Abrashkin died in 1960, after publication of the fifth book.
 Williams, however, insisted on Abrashkin being given co-author credit on the subsequent ten books as well, since he had been instrumental in constructing the series.
 Ezra Jack Keats illustrated the first four novels in the series.

 Although the exact location of Midston is not given, the authors wrote that a famed American of colonial times visited the town (when it was known as Middestown), implying Midston is somewhere in the original 13 states.
-In the book Danny Dunn and the Heat Ray, reference is made to US Route 1 and US Route 2 being located near Midston, and those roads meet only at Houlton, Maine.
+In the book Danny Dunn and the Heat Ray, reference is made to U.S. Route 1 and U.S. Route 2 being located near Midston, and those roads meet only at Houlton, Maine.

-Main character
+Characters

 Dunn is a boy, a fifth-grader when the series starts, although the school year ends at the end of the first book.
 He is looking forward to a career in science.
-According to book reviewer Andrew Frederick, Dunn is precocious and headstrong—a redhead whose adventures mainly include getting into and out of trouble.
+According to book reviewer Andrew Frederick, Dunn is precocious and headstrong — a redhead whose adventures mainly include getting into and out of trouble.